 As all projects are different, factory supplied pipe lengths may need to be altered in the field to comply with site requirements.
-Prinsco pipe, whether it be GOLDFLO, GOLDFLO WT, or ECOFLO 100, can easily be cut to the desired length using a hand saw, reciprocating saw, or equivalent tool.
+Prinsco HDPE and HP pipe can easily be cut to the desired length using a hand saw, reciprocating saw, or equivalent tool.
 The cuts should always be made in a corrugation valley.
-To join field cut sections of pipe, Prinsco offers Split Couplers in 4"-36" for soil-tight connections, and GOLDLOK couplers in 12"- 60" for watertight applications.
+To join field cut sections of HDPE & HP pipe, Prinsco offers Split Couplers in 4"-60" for soil-tight connections, and GOLDLOK® couplers in 12"- 60" for watertight applications.

 On a given construction project there may exist a diverse range of pipe materials; whether extending an existing pipeline or connecting to a concrete manhole, there are numerous ways to connect Prinsco's pipe to dissimilar materials.
 Prinsco offers adapter fittings specifically for connections to corrugated metal pipe as well as concrete pipe and structures.
 Flexible couplings may also be used to adapt Prinsco pipe to smooth wall pipe types (clay, PVC, etc.).
-Prinsco's website, www.prinsco.com contains a comprehensive library of standard details.
+Prinsco's website, www.prinsco.com contains a comprehensive resource library of standard details.
 Contact your local Prinsco Representative for any questions regarding dissimilar connections.